Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 Figure~\ref{fig:4pimass} shows the mid-rapidity $dN/dy$, the $dN/dy$ ratio of target rapidity ($-1.0 < y < -0.9$) to mid-rapidity ($-0.1 < y < 0$), and $\langle p_{T}\rangle$ as a function of particle mass for four centralities.
-The $dN/dy$ values for different particles were scaled by their corresponding spin degeneracy factor ($2\mathrm{J}+1$)~\cite{Andronic:2005yp,E864:1999zqh}.
-This scaling can be explained by the fact that the yield was found to be proportional to the spin coefficient in a statistical approach to light nuclei formation.
-This distribution was fit with an exponential function form: $p_0 / P^{A-1}$, where $P$ is the penalty factor and determined by the Boltzmann factor $e^{\left(m_{N}-\mu_{B}\right) / T}$~\cite{Braun-Munzinger:1994zkz,E864:1999zqh,Steinheimer:2012gq,NA49:2016qvu}.
-The penalty factor is about 6.1 $\pm$ 0.5 and 10.5 $\pm$ 0.8 for the most central and peripheral Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV}, respectively.
+In Fig.~\ref{fig:4pimass} (a), the $dN/dy$ values for different particles were scaled by their corresponding spin degeneracy factor ($2\mathrm{J}+1$)~\cite{Andronic:2005yp,E864:1999zqh}.
+The mass dependence of the scaled $dN/dy$ values can be well fitted by an exponential function, $p_0 / P^{A-1}$.
+Here, $P$ is the penalty factor, which is related to the Boltzmann factor~$e^{\left(m_{N}-\mu_{B}\right) / T}$~\cite{Braun-Munzinger:1994zkz,E864:1999zqh,Steinheimer:2012gq,NA49:2016qvu} used in the statistical production of light nuclei.
+The penalty factors are about 6.1 $\pm$ 0.5 and 10.5 $\pm$ 0.8 for the most central and peripheral Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV}, respectively.
 Figure~\ref{fig:4pimass} (b) shows that $\langle p_{T}\rangle$ increases linearly with increasing mass of the particle and exhibits centrality dependence.
-This indicates that the collective expansion in the radial direction is stronger in central collisions than in peripheral collisions.
+This indicates the light nuclei participate in the collective expansion of the fireball, which is stronger in central collisions than in peripheral collisions.
 Figure~\ref{fig:4pimass} (c) shows the ratio of the $dN/dy$ values measured at target rapidity to mid-rapidity as a function of particle mass.
 The ratio reveals the relative contributions of nuclear fragmentation to the yields of light nuclei at different collision centralities and particle mass.
 The ratio increases exponentially with increasing particle mass, with this upward trend being more pronounced in peripheral collisions compared to central collisions.
 It indicates that, from light to heavy nuclei, the proportion of contributions originating from the nuclear fragments increases.